svub/nunya/_SETUP.md

 ### Error `TypeError: URL.canParse is not a function`

 This means you are likely using the wrong Node.js version, so just change to the project root directory and run `nvm use` in that terminal tab to use the version specified in the .nvmrc file.

+### Error `failed to execute message; message index: 0: Execution error: Error during static Wasm validation: Wasm bytecode could not be deserialized.
+Deserialization error: "Invalid table reference (128)": create contract failed` or `failed to execute message; message index: 0: Execution error: Error during static Wasm validation: Wasm bytecode could not be deserialized.
+Deserialization error: "I/O Error: UnexpectedEof": create contract failed`

+This error may occur if you try to upload the Secret contracts using `make build` instead of the optimised build using `make build-mainnet-reproducible`.

 ### Unable to upload code to Secret Network using `await secretjs.tx.compute.storeCode`